 In some cases, like in the UK, soil health is starting to be taken very seriously.

 So in very practical terms, how can regenerative farming help bees?
 Simply, regenerative farms grow chemical-free flowers for bees to pollinate.

 Healthy bees = healthy ecosystems = healthy humans.

 If you’re super interested in reading more, I enjoyed these articles:

 *Note: Don’t forget to drink responsibly and look after each other!
-This article is not an endorsement of excessive alcohol consumption!
-This is not a sponsored post, we were not paid to write this article and are not receiving any kickbacks from the links in this article.*
+This article is NOT an endorsement of excessive alcohol consumption!
+It is also NOT a sponsored post.
+We were not paid to write this article and are not receiving any kickbacks from the links in this article.*